DanielWowhl/circular_visibility/README.md

 - Observer point placement and movement
 - Real-time circular visibility region visualization
 - Save, remove or turn the Caps into full circles
+#Pro Tip: Press Space to repeat the last action.

 ## 💡 Notes